kevinrue/GOexpress-original/README.md

 drawn and customised.
 The expression profile of genes can be plotted against any factor while grouping samples on another factor.
-The univariate effect of all factors can be visualised on the expression levell of genes associated with a GO term.
+The univariate effect of all factors can be visualised on the expression level of genes associated with a GO term.
 The counts of overlapping genes between multiple GO terms can be visualised in a Venn diagram.
 The result variable of the analysis can be re-ordered according to gene rank or score.